pinheiroGroup/Kinbiont.jl/docs/src/05_examples/index.md

 ```

-Giving same order to the well to analyze and the features (can be skipped)
+We give same order to the well to analyze and the features (can be skipped)
 ```julia
 for i in wells_to_use
     if i == wells_to_use[1]